Addiction in Family Systems

 • movement into adulthood

 Many people continue longing for strength, protection, or support long into adult life.
-In some cases, addictive behaviors may emerge as attempts to compensate for what feels missing.
+Family Constellations sometimes explores whether addictive behaviors are connected to deeper longings for strength, support, protection, or direction that feel missing within a person's life.

 Trauma, Anxiety, and the Nervous System